geoffwoollard/teaching/_tests/assignment5/README.md

 2. Ensure these files are in a fresh directory.

 3. Run `sh test.sh` in a terminal (command line).
 Helpful suggestions: you can use a Terminal.app in MacOS, a Terminal in an IDE, the Console in repl.it, or another terminal of your choosing.
-You will need to have installed the commands used in `test.sh`: echo, basename, etc
+You will need to have installed the commands used in `test.sh`: echo, basename, etc.